A quantitative central limit theorem for Poisson horospheres in high dimensions: Introduction and main result

-\begin{remark} \begin{itemize} \item[(i)] We note that the convergence rate in the first case of Theorem \ref{thm:CLT-high-dim} is always worse than $d^{-1/2}$ (and in particular, worse than in the second case).
-Indeed, by assumption $e^{R_d} \leq M \, d$ for some $M > 0$ and hence $e^{-R_d/2}$ converges to zero slower than $d^{-1/2}$.
+\item{ The threshold between the two cases in Theorem \ref{thm:CLT-master} is somewhat arbitrary.
+The constant $1$ can be replaced by any positive number, at the cost of changing the constant $C$ in the theorem.}

-\item[(ii)] It is natural to ask whether similar bounds holds when the Wasserstein metric is replaced by the Kolmogorov metric $d_{\rm Kol}$.
-For two random variables $X$ and $Y$ the latter is defined as $d_{\rm Kol}(X,Y):=\sup_{s\in\RR}|\PP(X\leq s)-\PP(Y\leq s)|$.
-For any random variable $X$ one has the inequality $d_{\rm Kol}(X, N_{\tinyonehalf}) \leq \left[{2\over \sqrt{\pi}} d_{\Wass}\big(X, N_{\tinyonehalf} \big) \right]^{1/2}$, see e.g.\ \cite[Proposition 1.2.(2)]{Ross}.
-In conjunction with Theorems \ref{thm:CLT-fixed-dim} and \ref{thm:CLT-high-dim} this provides Kolmogorov bounds the for the normalized random variables $S_{R,d}$, but these are likely to be not optimal.
-So far, we were unable to prove bounds on the Kolmogorov distance of the same order as for the Wasserstein distance and leave this as an open problem for future research.
+\item We note that the convergence rate in the first case of Theorem \ref{thm:CLT-master} is always worse than $d^{-1/2}$ (and in particular, worse than in the second case).
+Indeed, by assumption, $e^{R} \leq e \, d$ and hence $e^{-R/2}$ converges to zero slower than $d^{-1/2}$.